An X-ray machine produces a burst of high energy radiation which passes through the body to produce an image on a film or detector.

 Thank you for your enquiry.
 A member of the team will respond to you soon.

-High-tech machines like MRI and CT scanners are sometimes intimidating but diagnostic imaging and scans can be an essential step to good health.
+High-tech machines like MRI and CT scanners are sometimes intimidating but diagnostic imaging can be an essential step to good health.
 Adele Trueman, Lead Radiographer at Nuffield Health Manchester Diagnostic Suite, takes a closer look.